timotheeg/NESTrisStatsUI/docs/stats.md

 * Overall distribution of that piece in the game
 * Visual representation for the piece distribution within a timeline of the last 120 pieces
     * Each dot represent a time when the piece was released
-    * Dots are color coded based on the das value the piece had when it spawned (see section on das below)
+    * Dots are color coded based on the DAS value the piece had when it spawned (see section on DAS below)
     * If the piece experiences a drought, a continuous bar will be displayed (in grey for all piece types, but in orange for the I piece, because it is the most important drought type)
 * Current drought counter for the piece